gitodoro/gitodoro/README.md

 - Build the files: run `npm run dist`
 - Start the server: run `npm start`
 - server should be running on http://localhost:3000

+## Contributions

+We welcome your contributions with open arms, please see the [Roadmap](https://github.com/gitodoro/gitodoro/blob/master/ROADMAP.md) to see where you can contribute.
+We also ask that you open an issue before starting on a PR to check that its not already being worked on.

+Thanks!